tom-clements/antwon-dj/backend/README.md

 This folder has a **protected name**, which is picked up by chalice and deployed onto AWS lambda.
 Inside here should contain all application code.

-#### vendor/

-This folder has a **protected name**, which is picked up by chalice and deployed onto AWS lambda.
-Inside here any custom packages not available on AWS's python repository should be stored here.

 #### tests/

 Containing all unit and integration tests for the application.
 Please run using: